 Alcoholic drinks, in general, are not a good idea, as they are an irritation to the stomach lining whether you are following low FODMAP diet or not.
 You hear the words ‘in moderation’ regarding health, stay with that principle and you should be able to enjoy a casual drink with friends and family.
 It is also a good idea to intersperse each alcoholic drink with some water.
 Do watch out for mixers though – they can contain high amounts of fructose corn syrup.

 Another good point – the more you drink, the more likely it is you will feel hunger pangs.
 The danger arises here with eating snacks such as crisps, nuts or other savoury items to combat thirst.
-Check which snacks can keep your brain healthy.

 Do always watch your portion sizes.
 If you’re struggling then check out our FODMAP breakfast, FODMAP lunch, and FODMAP dinner recipes.
 Even if what you consume is low FODMAP, if you eat it in excess, you can exceed sensible quantities.
 Calorie levels should also be adhered to.